Gmugra/net.cactusthorn.routing/README.md

 1. classes with _public static valeuOf(String arg)_ method.
 1. classes with a public constructor that accepts a single String argument.
 1. classes with _public static fromString(String arg)_ method.
-1. _Converter_ interface: to write custom converters.
 1. Arrays support for @QueryParam & @FormParam
 1. Collections support for @QueryParam & @FormParam
    * Interfaces List\<T\>, Set\<T\>, SortedSet\<T\>, Collection\<T\> where T is supported by type converting
    * any class which is not abstract and _Collections.class.isAssignableFrom( this class ) == true_
+1. _javax.ws.rs.ext.ParamConverterProvider_ interface: to write custom converters.
+   * ParamConverterProviders have highest priority.
+They are used before the "standard" сonverters

 ### JAX-RS